BDC Hamburger Icon

 Did You Know?Did you know

-In Arizona, employees can agree to receive their paycheck in a payroll card or debit card format.
+In Arizona, employees can agree to receive their paycheck via a payroll card or debit card.
 Arkansas gives employees the ability to opt out of direct deposit through a written statement.
 In Utah, employers are required to use direct deposit exclusively if $250,000 or more is paid in state payroll taxes or if at least two-thirds of their employees have an interest in direct deposit.

 3. Collect information from your employees.

-Once you have a direct deposit provider, you will need information from your employees to process the payments.
-Each service will provide you with their direct deposit forms, but some information will prove universal.
-Make sure that every employee can safely and reliably provide the following information.
+After you’ve signed up with your preferred payroll provider, you’ll need to collect information from your employees to process their payments.
+Each payroll service has its own direct deposit authorization forms, but the information requested is typically universal.
+Make sure every employee can safely and reliably deliver the following information.

-• Bank information: The employee should providethe name and address of their bank, as well as list the account holder’s name for the account they want to use for direct deposit.
+• Bank information: The employee should provide the name and address of their bank and list the account holder’s name for the account they want to use for direct deposit.

-• Key numbers: Three numbers are necessary to set up direct deposit.
-These are the employee’s bank account number (checking or savings), routing number (also known as an ABA number) and Social Security number.
+• Key numbers: Three numbers are necessary to set up direct deposit: the employee’s bank account number (checking or savings), routing number (an ABA number) and Social Security number.
 The account number is obvious; it tells the provider where to deposit funds.
-The routing number is necessary for a digital transfer, and the Social Security number provides an additional identity check to make sure the money goes to the right person.
+The routing number is necessary for a digital transfer, and the Social Security number provides an additional identity check to ensure the money goes to the right person.

-• Personal information: The employee’s name and address are standard requests; other providers may require more details.
-This is all for verification to avoid mix-ups and problems with deposit delivery.
+• Personal information: The employee’s name and address are standard requests; some payroll services may require more details.
+This is for verification purposes to avoid mix-ups and problems with deposit delivery.

-• Consent and authorization: The provider will need to cover the legal basis and assure that the employee understands the agreement and is entering into it willingly.
+• Consent and authorization: The provider must cover their legal bases and receive assurance that the employee understands and enters the agreement willingly.

 4. Add employees to the payroll system.

-Using an online payroll solution doesn’t have to hurt your bottom line.
-There are multiple cheap payroll services you can use.
-Just make sure to choose one that offers all of the features and tools you need.
+An online payroll solution can help your bottom line even though you're paying for the service.
+There are multiple cheap payroll services you can use — just make sure to choose one that offers all of the features and tools you need.

 5. Select your deposit schedule.

-The first is your own financial schedule.
-Funds need to be liquid and available for transfer in your business account before paychecks can be distributed.
-Make sure you pick a payment schedule that works with your expected cash flow.
+Once you and your payroll provider have the necessary information in the system, you need to pick a deposit schedule.
+There are a couple of things to consider here.
+The first is your financial schedule.
+Funds must be liquid and available for transfer in your business account before payments are distributed.
+Pick a payment schedule that works with your expected cash flow.

-The second consideration is payment time.
-Employees depend on those checks, and they need to be received in a timely fashion.
-When the ACH distributes funds to employees’ banks, the process is not instantaneous, despite being digital.
+The second consideration is the payment time.
+Employees depend on those payments, and they need to be received promptly.
+Despite being digital, the process is not instantaneous when the ACH distributes funds to employees’ banks.
 On average, it takes two business days for the money to go from your business account to your employees’ accounts.
-Depending on the banks involved, downtime will be expanded in the case of holidays.
+Depending on the banks involved, the transfer may take longer during holidays.

 Pros of direct deposit